 Thoughts about offshoring and outsourcing may vary from extremely negative to exceptionally positive, but, one thing that is for sure is – no business can decline the benefits of outsourcing.

-However, outsourcing or offshoring has a far side that cannot be completely ignored.
+However, outsourcing or offshoring has a far side that businesses cannot ignore entirely.

 A Relevant Story of IT Outsourcing Failure

 Virgin Airlines outsourced its internet booking and boarding management system to Navitaire, an IT outsourcing service provider.
-In 2010, this internet booking and boarding system of the Airlines crashed along with some other data management systems and this was the second time this crash occurred within 3 months.
+It was the second time the Airlines’ internet booking and boarding system crashed within three months in 2010, together with some other data management systems.

 Navitaire traced the reason behind this crash and the predictions subtracted down to a failed disk drive.
 Now the contract between the airlines and Navitaire compelled the IT service provider to resolve system-critical issues like this within a “short period of time”.

 Navitaire took around 24 hours to resolve the issue, which made the FAA ground all Virgin flights, leaving 50,000 passengers stranded and angry.

 Navitaire chose to repair the faulted unit instead of attaching backup hardware, which wasn’t a smart choice looking at the urgency of the situation, and this created the chaos.
 The displeasing situation was ultimately Navitaire’s fault.

 Legal clauses are important!
 The anecdote displays the need for choosing a worthy outsourcing provider and keeping your written contracts handy.

 Legal Contracts to put on Paper While Outsourcing to an Offshore Agency